tebulrich/kubegui/README.md

 - **Namespace-Specific Operations**: Perform actions within a selected namespace.
 - **Log Management**: Fetch specific or all logs from containers with ease.
 - **Huge File Search**: Search for files larger than 1GB on a selected pod.
 If no huge files are found, an appropriate message is displayed.
-- **Self-Updating**: Check for and install the latest version from a GitLab repository.
+- **Self-Updating**: Check for and install the latest version from the GitHub repository.

 #### Menu Structure